Marcel Moyse 1975 Seminar Teaching Videos and ‘Grand Old Man of the Flute’ Documentary Available Online for Digital Download

 Marcel Moyse is considered one of the greatest flutists and teachers of the 20th century.

-Marcel appeared as flute soloist with most of Europe’s important orchestras, including Lamoureux and the Société des Concert du Conservatoire – he also premiered Jacque Ibert’s Concerto for Flute, which was written for him.
+Marcel appeared as flute soloist with most of Europe’s important orchestras, including Lamoureux and the Société des Concert du Conservatoire and he premiered Jacque Ibert’s Concerto for Flute, which was written for him.

-Among his friends, he numbered Enesco and Ravel.
 He won several Grand Prix du Disques and was awarded the coveted French Legion of Honor.
+He numbered Enesco and Ravel among his friends.
 He was also Professor of Fute at the Paris and Geneva Conservatories between 1930 and WWll and produced several teaching books through his publisher, Leduc, which are still widely used today.

 Co-founding the Marlboro School of Music in 1951 in Vermont with Rudolf Serkin and Adolf Busch, Blanche and Louis Moyse, he devoted the last thirty years of his life to teaching the flute all over the world.
 Many of today’s leading flutists can be counted as former students, such as James Galway, Paula Robison, Michel Debost, Trevor Wye, William Bennett, and Carol Wincenc, Bernard Goldberg, Robert Aiken and Julia Bogorad.